TehoorMarjan/mknames/README.md

 # mknames

-`mknames` is a Python tool for generating first names and last names based on French statistics.
-It uses data from the INSEE database and other sources to create names with realistic distributions.
+`mknames` is a Python tool for generating first names and last names based on French and USA statistics.
+It uses data from the INSEE database, USA sources, and other datasets to create names with realistic distributions.

 ## Features